Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 - Arcane Focus
 - Attunement

 **Affliction**: Whenever you deal elemental, force, psychic, necrotic or radiant damage to a target, you both gain two stacks of grievous wounds.
-Whenever you damage a creature with grievous wounds, you ignore immunities and resistances.
+Whenever you damage a creature with grievous wounds, you deal 1d6 additional necrotic damage, and heal equal to the additional damage dealt.

 **Hidden Knowledge**: When you are attuned to this book you can increase two different ability scores by one.